dddrrreee/cs140e-win19/lab1-blink/lab.md

 #### 2. Make sure you're able to install firmware, etc:

-  Copy the precompiled `blink.bin` in `lab1/part1/` to the SD card as `kernel.img`, put the card in the pi, hook up the LED to pin 20, connect the TTY-USB.
+  Copy the precompiled program `lab1/part1/blink.bin` to the SD card as `kernel.img`, put the card in the pi, hook up the LED to pin 20, connect the TTY-USB.
 After it boots, the pi will jump to whatever code is in `kernel.img` --- in our case, code to turn pin 20 on and off.